-- Do you have a short remaining lease term, such that you could transition to another property if you were to purchase one?
+- Do you have a short, remaining lease term, so that you could transition to another property if you were to buy one?

-- If you're going to be vacating your current lease, but the timing of the new property acquisition will occur after your current lease terminates, check for a provision in your lease called "holdover," which describes your ability to remain in the space, and the rental rate you'll pay each month you remain there after your lease expires.
-It will be some premium above the rent you had been paying.
+- If your new property acquisition will occur after your current lease ends, check for a provision in your lease called "holdover.”
+Holdover outlines your ability to remain in the space after the lease expires and specifies the rental rate if you do so.
+It will usually be priced at a premium to your current rent.

 - Do you have the opportunity to purchase the space you are currently leasing?

-- Will making a move from your current location adversely impact your revenue stream and/or cost structure?
+- Will making a move from your current location hurt your revenue stream and/or cost structure?

 Evaluating property considerations

-- Do you operate a business that relies on high-traffic or is your business a destination point in itself?
-For example, customers coming to your business plan ahead to make that visit, possibly even scheduling appointments.
+- Do you operate a business that relies on high-traffic?
+Is your business a destination point in itself?
+Do customers coming to your business plan ahead to make that visit, possibly even scheduling appointments.

 Qualities to look for in a space

-Here are a few traits that business owners should pay particular attention to when evaluating a space:
+Here are a few traits that business owners watch in evaluating a property:

 - Industrial/warehouse property—Ceiling heights, truck/tractor-trailer access, number of bays, floor bearing capacity, proximity to major roadways, railways, airports, etc.

-- Retail property—Visibility, signage, ease of access, higher-traffic counts, complimentary businesses in the area, stability of businesses in the area, parking sufficiency, etc.
+- Retail property—Visibility, signage, ease of access, higher-traffic counts, complementary businesses in the area, stability of businesses in the area, parking sufficiency, etc.

 - Office property—Similar considerations as retail, but with less emphasis on being in a high-traffic area, depending on the nature of the business.
-Visiting one's accountant, attorney, doctor, etc. are not impulse visits; they are planned events.
-So while they should not be in out-of-the-way locations, by the same token, they needn't be in high-traffic locations.
+Visits to accountants, attorneys, doctors, etc., are not impulse visits.
+They needn't be in high-traffic locations.

 Assembling your team

-As you move forward, it’s important to seek the guidance of the following advisers:
+As you move forward, seek the guidance of knowledgeable advisers:

-- Real estate counsel—Early in the process—long before you execute a purchase contract—you should engage real estate counsel.
+- Real estate counsel—Early in the process, well before you execute a purchase contract, you should engage real estate counsel.
 Real estate legal considerations are highly specialized, so it’s crucial that you have an expert real estate attorney in your corner.
 The real estate attorney will assist you with everything from how the property should be held, to ensuring you’re not exposed to various liabilities.

-- Buyer's representative—Navigating the world of commercial real estate on your own and trying to find the right property can be daunting.
-Commercial real estate agents who have the property listings have a fiduciary responsibility to the seller, not you.
-You need to have someone in your corner who is knowledgeable about commercial real estate and can identify the strengths and weaknesses of a property relative to your individual needs.
+- Buyer's representative—Navigating the world of commercial real estate and finding the right property can be daunting.
+A commercial real estate agent holding a property listing has a fiduciary responsibility to the seller, not you.
+You need to have someone on your team who is knowledgeable about the market and can advise you on the merits of a property.

-- Accountant—Your accountant should be able to advise you on the financial benefits and detriments of owning vs. leasing and assist in your evaluation of whether it’s financially feasible for you to purchase your own property.
+- Accountant—Your accountant should be able to evaluate the financial benefits and risks of owning versus leasing and guide you in evaluating the financially feasibility of a purchase.

 Conducting due diligence

-Your real estate purchase contract should have a “due diligence” period that enables you to perform inspections and examinations of the property, including, but not limited to:
+Your real estate purchase contract should have a “due diligence” period that enables you to perform inspections and examinations of the property including generating:

-- An appraisal report to help ascertain whether the purchase price is fair.
+- An appraisal report to help determine whether the purchase price is fair.

-- A property conditions report to identify any deferred maintenance or deficiencies in systems that are in need of repair.
-When the property conditions report identifies areas in need of attention, those items usually factor into negotiating the ultimate price for the property, deducted from the sales price or fixed before the sale is completed—just like when you are purchasing a home.
+- A property conditions report finds any deferred maintenance or systems deficiencies in need of repair.
+Consider those items in the price for the property, deduct repair costs from the sales price or have the seller fix them before the sale is completed.

-Here are some general financial guidelines that vary according to the type of real estate and your particular situation:
+Financing guidelines vary according to the type of real estate purchased but generally require:

-- A loan to value and a loan to cost that do not exceed 80 percent.
+- A loan to value and a loan to cost that are at or below 80 percent.